 - SSH into the new Raspberry Pi you want to add as the node

-- Install k3s on new node (knows as worker node)
+- Install k3s on the new node (known as the worker node)

 Execute the following command